Lyric Records

 In addition to these popular singers, Lyric made a name for itself by featuring up-and-coming talent and niche performers.
 The label gave early recording opportunities to several jazz and blues artists who would later gain wider recognition.
 For example, Lyric released some of the earliest recordings of pianist and bandleader Sam Lanin, who would go on to become a significant figure in the development of jazz and dance band music.
 The label’s willingness to take chances on lesser-known artists not only helped launch careers but also contributed to the preservation of diverse musical styles that might otherwise have gone unrecorded.

-See also Billy Murray
+See also Cameo Records

 Notable Releases